+Figure 4: typical measurements of a) period (insert is a closeup of one period) b) trajectory (oscillogram)

+5. Results

-Figure 4: typical measurements of a) period (insert is a closeup of one period) b) traj b) trajectory 5.
-Results Some measurements were made to verify the validity of the dipole approximation and the consistency of the theoretical approch (Figure 5).
-To verify the dipole approximation, static case when the magnet is motionless in the equilibrium position is used.
-The sum of forces that are acting on the magnet in that case is zero (differentiating $E_p$ at $z=z{eqilibrium}$ ).
+Some measurements were made to verify the validity of the dipole approximation and the consistency of the theoretical approach (Figure 5).
+To verify the dipole approximation, static case when the magnet is motionless in the equilibrium position is examined.
+The sum of forces that act on the magnet in that case is zero (differentiating E_p at $z=z{eqilibrium})^2$.
 The dipole approximation is in the magnetic repulsion force.
-In the expression obtained that way, equilibrium position is proportionate to mass to the power of -0.25 ( $z{eq} \sim m^{-1/4}$ ).
+In the expression obtained that way equilibrium position is proportionate to mass to the power of -0.25 ($z{eq} \sim m^{-1/4}$).
 Figure 5a is a graph of that dependence with a linear fit which shows that the approximation is valid in this experimental range.
-To connect the "period" and "trajectory" aspects as well as to check the cosistency, the $z{min}$ vs. $z{max}$ (within one period) dependence is crucial.
-In the theoretical model it is given with $\gamma$ , which is the ratio of the two but also connects to all parameters of the magnet as given in (3).
-Good agreement of experimental data and theoretical prediction (Figure 5b) truly gives strength to the proposed theoretical model.
-It only begins to dissagree for large initial hights, where obviously friction needs to come ino account.
+To connect the "period" and "trajectory" aspects as well as to check the consistency, the z{min} vs. z{max} (within one period) dependence is crucial.
+In the theoretical model it is given with γ , which is the ratio of the two but also connects to all parameters of the magnet as given in (3).
+Good agreement of experimental data with the theoretical prediction (Figure 5b) truly gives strength to the proposed theoretical model.
+It only begins to disagree for large initial heights, where obviously friction needs to come into account.